Azonos712/SalaryCalculation/README.md

-# Salary Calculation
+# Application "Salary calculation"

-## This is a training repository
+## Goal

-This program serves as a training application for calculating employee wages
+My task is to develop an application that will allow you to keep track of the time worked by employees and calculate wages.
+The application should be able to build a report on time and salary for all employees.